awesomeness-js/utils/README.md

 ## 📌 Why "build" Exists

-When working on a Node.js project, you often need to import multiple functions from a directory and structure them in a clean, accessible way.
-Webpack is overkill for this—it’s designed for browser bundling, not for generating structured API exports in a Node.js environment.

-This script **automates** the process of maintaining your `index.js` file.
-It scans your source directory (`./src`), imports functions, and generates an output that:
+When you’re building a Node.js project, pulling functions together into a clean, predictable API shouldn’t feel like busywork.
+But maintaining a manual `index.js` is a waste of time, and Webpack?
+That’s a browser bundler—great for shipping front-end bundles, useless for building a logical backend export layer.

+This script takes that grunt work off your plate and does it **right**:

-✅ **Consolidates all exports** into a structured API object
+✅ **Consolidates all exports** into a single, perfectly structured API object
-✅ **Preserves function names and namespaces** based on folder structure.
+✅ **Keeps function names and namespaces** exactly as your folder structure dictates—no mystery, no guessing
-✅ **Extracts JSDoc comments** for better documentation.
-✅ **Works in plain Node.js**—no need for Webpack or extra dependencies.
+✅ **Pulls in JSDoc comments** so your documentation is baked right into the build.
+Intellisense loves this.
+✅ **Runs in plain Node.js**—zero bundlers, zero fluff, zero excuses

+Hint: Use the [Awesomeness Intellitip](https://marketplace.visualstudio.com/items?itemName=awesomeness.awesomeness-intellitip) VS Code Extension for classy hover documentation.

 ---